kiranshila/cybermonday/README.md

 To overcome this, I wrote `cybermonday`!
-It was originally going to be a parser for blackfriday markdown, but as I realized the markdown spec is insane, it made more sense to wrap the excellent Flexmark java-based markdown parser.
+It was originally going to be a parser for blackfriday markdown, but as I realized the markdown spec is insane, it made more sense to wrap the excellent Flexmark (java) and Remark (js) markdown parsers.
 At the most basic level, `cybermonday` provides a top level function `parse-md` that gives you a nice, reagent-renderable representation of your source.
 This includes all of the CommonMark spec as well as the best features of popular extensions such as tables,